HOW TO TAKE PAYMENTS FOR SUBSCRIPTIONS

 Or do away with the shopping cart, and just make heaps of these buttons from Paypal and insert onto your website in appropriate places using the Insert...
 HTML options

-This is a very advanced feature.
-Please do not expect free support for this feature.
-If you want help, this time will be chargeable.
+Please do not expect free support for this area.
+If you want help, this time will be chargeable, and a consultant will be happy to provide you with the support/training you need.